mohitdarji-14/mohitdarji-14/README.md

 ## Hi there 👋

-🔭 I’m currently working on web development projects
+🔭 I’m currently working on web development projects.

-🌱 I’m currently learning HTML, CSS, JavaScript, and Cyber Security
+🌱 I’m currently learning HTML, CSS, JavaScript, and Cyber Security.

-👯 I’m looking to collaborate on beginner-friendly web projects
+👯 I’m looking to collaborate on beginner-friendly web projects.

-🤔 I’m looking for help with improving my coding skills
+🤔 I’m looking for help with improving my coding skills.

+🔥 I'm also make a beginner portfolio-site.

-💬 Ask me about HTML, basic JavaScript, and C programming
+💬 Ask me about HTML, basic JavaScript, and C programming.

 📫 How to reach me: mohitda3343@gmail.com